hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 A naive way to get around it is to ignore the losses of other tasks while training on a sample of one task ([Kokkinos, 2016][ubernet]; there is also a [video of the talk][ubernet-talk]).
 More specifically, on training step $$s$$ where only the inputs $$x^t$$ and ground truths $$y^t$$ of task $$t$$ is available, we will set $$\mathcal{L}^k(\cdot) = 0$$ for all $$k \ne t$$, i.e. zerroing out gradients of the tasks without ground truth.
 [Kokkinos (2016)][ubernet] also suggests to not use a fixed batch size, but rather accumulate gradients separately for task-specific parameters $$\theta^t$$ and shared parameters $$\theta^{sh}$$, and do the gradient step once the number of samples exceeds certain threshold (individual for each $$\theta^{sh}$$ and $$\theta^t$$).

 Unfortunately, there is a well-known issue with this simple method.
 When we train either branch with a dataset, the knowledge of the network of the other tasks might be forgotten.
 It is because during training, the optimization path of the $$\theta^{sh}$$ can be different for each task.
+Accumulating batches for each parts of the networks, as in ([Kokkinos, 2016][ubernet]), then do the gradient updates according to [Section 1.3][section-1-3] might do the trick, but remember that the variance of data presented to the shared part of the network is greater than all of the task-specific parts combined (this is an open problem, thoroughly described by [Kokkinos, 2016][ubernet]), so we still need some kind of augmentation.

+<a name="section22"></a>
 ### 2.2.
 Instant Noodle is Your Previous Self!

 On [WACV 2018][wacv2018], a very simple approach is proposed ([Kim et al. 2018][disjoint-mtl]).
 The idea is, if you don't have ground truths for other tasks &mdash; just make sure that the model's output on other branches is the same as previously.
 On each training step, where you have input samples $$x^t$$ and only ground truths for $$t$$-th task $$y^t$$, instead of setting $$\lambda^k(\cdot) = 0$$ for $$k \ne t$$ as in the naive approach above, you need to enforce the outputs to be similar to your previous outputs on tasks $$k$$ using a [Knowledge Distillation][distill] loss.